 The exhibition begins with old campus and the decision to move to a new site, reviews the construction of the first buildings, and some aspects of the first two decades on the new campus, including student life, the presidencies of Graves and Kane, the evolution of the new campus plan, the early years of the University District, and the transformation of the old campus into the Metropolitan Tract.

 This WEB exhibition is based on an exhibition prepared by the University of Washington Libraries' Special Collections and Preservation Division and shown on the Allen Library Exhibition Balcony from October 1995 to January 16, 1996.
 It is copyrighted by the University of Washington Libraries.
 The Exhibition may be used online or parts of it downloaded for personal use or the URL for the exhibition included in another electronic document.
-For information on reproductions of the images and use guidelines e-mail the Special Collections and Preservation Division (email@example.com).
-Comments may be sent to the exhibition's curator, Gary L.Menges (firstname.lastname@example.org).
+For information on reproductions of the images and use guidelines e-mail the Special Collections and Preservation Division (firstname.lastname@example.org).
+Exhibition's curator, Gary L.Menges.